s-miller/Breast-cancer-biopsy-diagnosis-using-SVM-classifier/README.md

 Options for further work to revisit and improve:

 - Look at the second and third best gridsearch outcomes.
-- Do either of these give better recall.
+Do either of these give better recall?
-  Scale features
+- Scale features